 Yes.
-When you hire an attorney at Tuttle Law, you will get a team of people organizing and collecting evidence as well as negotiating and advocating on your behalf.
+When you hire an attorney at Tuttle Larsen, P.A., you will get a team of people organizing and collecting evidence as well as negotiating and advocating on your behalf.
 Without an attorney, you will be forced to navigate your injury claim not knowing the applicable laws and can make a mistake that no attorney can fix.

 What does it cost?

-Why should I hire Tuttle Law?
+Why should I hire Tuttle Larsen, P.A.?

 We are different than the firms you see on TV and billboards.
-At Tuttle Law you will speak to an attorney, not a case manager, about your case and your injuries.
+At Tuttle Larsen, P.A., you will speak to an attorney, not a case manager, about your case and your injuries.
 We understand that this is a difficult process and we do everything we can to make ourselves available for you.

 In the beginning stages of your case, we will notify the other party and any involved insurance companies that you have retained us to represent you.
 We will also request the insurance company to give us a copy of any statements you may have given them before you retained us.